dperson/nginx/README.md

  * `PFS` - As above, configure Perfect Forward Secracy
  * `PROD` - As above, production server flags
  * `HSTS` - As above, HTTPS Strict Transport Security
+ * `INCLUDE` - As above, file to be included in configuration
  * `SSI` - As above, setup basic auth for URI location, IE `/path`
  * `NAME` - As above, set servername
  * `OUICK` - As above, don't generate SSL cert